How do flood map changes affect flood insurance costs?

 These requirements or options apply to scenario 3.

 - An increase in BFE can result in higher premiums; however, "grandfathering" can offer savings.
 The National Flood Insurance Program grandfathering rules allow policyholders who have built in compliance with the flood map in effect at the time of construction to keep the earlier base flood elevation to calculate their insurance rate.
 This could result in significant savings.

 Scenario 4: No change in flood zone risk level .

 These requirements or options apply.

-- No change in insurance rates.
-However, this is a good time to review your coverage and ensure that your building and contents are adequately protected.
+- There may be a change in insurance rates.
+Higher rates apply to secondary homes, homes with severe repeated losses, and business property.
+It is still a good time to review your amounts to ensure that your building and contents are adequately protected.

 Our agency www.agordon.com is happy to assist with securing or reviewing flood insurance coverage.